creating and initializing List in same time

 notSoCoolStringList.add("Groovy");

-//It took four line to create and initialize List
+//It took four-line to create and initialize List

 System.err.println(" List : " + notSoCoolStringList);

-//Now here is simple Java tips to create and initialize List in one line
+//Now here is simple Java tips to

-List<String> coolStringList = Arrays.asList("Java", "Scala", "Groovy");
+List<String> coolStringList = Arrays.asList("Java",

-System.err.println(" List created and initialized at same line : " + coolStringList);
+System.err.println(" List created and initialized

 }